adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 WidgetsApi apiInstance = new WidgetsApi();
 String authorization = "authorization_example"; // String | An <a href=\"#\" onclick=\"this.href=oauthDoc()\" oncontextmenu=\"this.href=oauthDoc()\" target=\"oauthDoc\">OAuth Access Token</a> with scopes:<ul><li style='list-style-type: square'><a href=\"#\" onclick=\"this.href=oauthDoc('widget_read')\" oncontextmenu=\"this.href=oauthDoc('widget_read')\" target=\"oauthDoc\">widget_read</a></li></ul>in the format <b>'Bearer {accessToken}'.
-String widgetId = "widgetId_example"; // String | The widget identifier, as returned by the widget creation API or retrieved from the API to fetch widgets.
+String widgetId = "widgetId_example"; // String | The web form identifier, as returned by the web form creation API or retrieved from the API to fetch web forms.
 String participantSetId = "participantSetId_example"; // String | The participant set identifier
 String participantId = "participantId_example"; // String | The participant identifier
 String ifNoneMatch = "ifNoneMatch_example"; // String | Pass the value of the e-tag header obtained from the previous response to the same request to get a RESOURCE_NOT_MODIFIED(304) if the resource hasn't changed.
-String xApiUser = "xApiUser_example"; // String | The userId or email of API caller using the account or group token in the format <b>userid:{userId} OR email:{email}.</b> If it is not specified, then the caller is inferred from the token. try {
+String xApiUser = "xApiUser_example"; // String | The userId or email of API caller using the account or group token in the format <b>userid:{userId} OR email:{email}.</b> If it is not specified, then the caller is inferred from the token.
+String xOnBehalfOfUser = "xOnBehalfOfUser_example"; // String | The userId or email in the format <b>userid:{userId} OR email:{email}.</b> of the user that has shared his/her account try {
-    ParticipantSecurityOption result = apiInstance.getWidgetSecurityOptionsForParticipation(authorization, widgetId, participantSetId, participantId, ifNoneMatch, xApiUser);
+    ParticipantSecurityOption result = apiInstance.getWidgetSecurityOptionsForParticipation(authorization, widgetId, participantSetId, participantId, ifNoneMatch, xApiUser, xOnBehalfOfUser);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling WidgetsApi#getWidgetSecurityOptionsForParticipation");